karinashah/recipes-ratings-analysis/README.md

   frameborder="0"
 ></iframe>

 The observed statistic, 0.0033, can be observed by the red line on the graph.
 Since the p-value that we found, 0.102, is greater than 0.05, we fail to reject the null hypothesis.
-The missingness of rating does not depend on the proportion of carbohydrates in the recipe.
+The missingness of `review` does not depend on the `prop_carbohydrates` in the recipe.

+## Hypothesis Testing

+To explore whether users rate high-carbohydrate recipes differently than others, we conducted a permutation test comparing the ratings of recipes with above-average carbohydrate proportions to those with below-average carbohydrate proportions.

+**Null Hypothesis:** Carbohydrate content does not influence user ratings; recipes are rated the same regardless of their proportion of carbohydrates.
+**Alternative Hypothesis:** High-carbohydrate recipes receive lower ratings than low-carbohydrate ones.

+**Test Statistic**
+We measured the difference in mean ratings between high- and low-carbohydrate recipes.

+**Significance Level**
+We set a 0.05 threshold for statistical significance.

+A permutation test was chosen because we lack information about an underlying population distribution.
+This method allows us to determine whether the observed difference in ratings is due to chance.
+We hypothesized that high-carb recipes might receive lower ratings because users could associate them with unhealthy eating habits.

+To test this, we split the dataset into two groups:

+High-carb recipes: Recipes where `prop_carbohydrates` is above the average.
+Low-carb recipes: Recipes where `prop_carbohydrates` is below or equal to the average.
+We calculated an observed difference in mean rating of -0.0317.
+Then, we randomly shuffled the ratings 1,000 times to generate a null distribution.

+The resulting p-value was 0.0001, meaning that the difference is statistically significant.
+This suggests that high-carbohydrate recipes tend to receive slightly lower ratings than low-carbohydrate ones.

+The following histogram shows the distribution of mean rating differences under the null hypothesis.
+The red line represents the observed difference in our dataset.